deepsense-ai/seahorse/docs/doperations/join.rst

 ===========
 Join operation creates a new DataFrame that consists of the values in the columns of the left DataFrame and the columns of the right DataFrame but the columns used to LEFT JOIN.
-Rows match when the values in ``joinColumns`` do.
+Rows match when the values in ``join columns`` do.

 * The values must be equal to match.
 * Order of the columns is preserved (from left to right).

-The operation joins two DataFrames by the columns in ``joinColumns`` that must be in both DataFrames and of the same type.
-If ``joinColumns`` are not in either DataFrames or they are of different types, ``ColumnsDoNotExistException`` or ``WrongColumnTypeException`` exceptions are thrown, respectively.
+The operation joins two DataFrames by the columns in ``join columns`` that must be in both DataFrames and of the same type.
+If ``join columns`` are not in either DataFrames or they are of different types, ``ColumnsDoNotExistException`` or ``WrongColumnTypeException`` exceptions are thrown, respectively.